 Optimize storage space

-- Choose from the recommendations shown, such as Store in iCloud,* Optimize Storage, and Reduce Clutter.
-Learn more about how to use these features to optimize storage space.
+- To begin optimizing storage space, choose from features such as Store in iCloud,* Optimize Storage, and Reduce Clutter.
+Learn more about these features.

 Free up storage space in other ways

 - Delete unneeded email in the Mail app.
-To delete junk email, open Mail and choose Mailbox > Erase Junk Mail.
-To delete email you've moved to the Trash mailbox, choose Mailbox > Erase Deleted Items.
+To delete junk mail, open Mail and choose Mailbox > Erase Junk Mail.
+To delete mail that you've moved to the Trash, choose Mailbox > Erase Deleted Items.

-* Storing files in iCloud uses the storage space in your iCloud storage plan.
-If you reach or exceed your iCloud storage limit, you can either buy more iCloud storage or make more iCloud storage available. iCloud storage starts at 50GB for $0.99 (USD) a month, and you can purchase additional storage directly from your Apple device.
+* Storing files in iCloud uses storage space in your iCloud storage plan.
+If you reach your iCloud storage limit, you can buy more iCloud storage, or you can make more iCloud storage available. iCloud storage starts at 50GB for $0.99 (USD) a month.
+You can purchase additional storage directly from your Apple device.
 Learn more about prices in your region.